Tree @master (Download .tar.gz)

 Collapse the given step after the given duration (expressed in seconds), which defaults to 5 seconds.

-This function is synchronous, so you may want to use &
+This function is synchronous, so you may want to use & to run it in the background.

 !!! example